pppontusw/dl-nhltv/README.md

 New features:
 - Added obfuscation of the video length, so that the final minutes in the 3rd period stay interesting even if you pause or otherwise glance at the remaining time of the video
 - Added progress bars to a number of long running tasks such as downloading and decoding
+- Added the ability to choose which stream to prefer (not forcing the local stream for the team, however that is still the default)

 Major fixes:
 - Added error handling for a lot of cases that previously would pass silently and result in broken or no video